code-423n4/docs/roles/sponsors/README.md

 #### Gas optimization pool

 By default, 2.5% of the award pool is allocated to valid gas optimizations.
-We encourage all sponsors to keep this in place, as we can help each other be conscious of ways to minimize gas fees for users -- and indeed some sponsors may which to allocate a higher percentage of the award pool to this purpose.
+We encourage all sponsors to keep this in place, as we can help each other be conscious of ways to minimize gas fees for users -- and indeed some sponsors may wish to allocate a higher percentage of the award pool to this purpose.

 Some projects may not wish to create a separate incentive for gas optimizations, and removing it should be discussed with Code4rena staff during the pre-audit setup phase.